Bio of Kenneth H Melbourne

 Ken grew up on a farm in Hope Valley, Rhode Island.
 In 1967 he joined the Marines and began his study of the Fighting Arts.
 While with the USMC, he studied Combat Fighting, Weapons Combat, Infantry Training, Basic Specialist Training, and Jungle Guerrilla Warfare Training.
 He then got his chance to evaluate this training as he was sent to combat in Viet Nam.

 Upon returning, he stopped over in Okinawa and witnessed Okinawian Shorin-ryu Karate.
 He made up his mind that he would study this art when he returned home to the States.
-In 1972 he began his study of Shorin-ryu and then, in 1976, he met and began studying with Sensei Mario Yambao.
+In 1971 he began his study of Shorin-ryu when he met and began studying with Sensei Mario Yambao.
 Sensei Yambao had won the Bronze Medal at the Japan World Tournament and had just arrived from the Phillipines.
 Ken studied with Mario for fifteen years and

 earned Sandan (3rd Degree Black Belt) in Okinawian Shorin-ryu.

 Later earning his forth degree when promoted by 8th. degree Jun Caballero.
 Ken also studied and has black belt rank in Judo, Ju-Jutsu,

 TaiHo-Jutsu, SenI-Ryu Budo as well as un-ranked arts like Catch Wrestling and Hung Gar.